kevgo/cucumber-sort/README.md

 condiments.

 This is what cucumber-sort helps you with.
 It enforces a specific order of steps in your Cucumber files.
-Let's start by have it collect all the steps used in our test suite for us:
+Let's have it collect all the steps used in our test suite for us:

 ```
 cucumber-sort check --record